 You probably started GLP-1 to lose weight.
-The bigger story turning up in 2026 trial data is what these drugs are doing to inflammation, brain function, mood, gut bacteria, and the underlying metabolic loop that drives most chronic disease.
-Here is what the evidence actually shows.
+The bigger story turning up in 2026 trial data is what these drugs are doing to your kidneys, heart, liver, joints, brain, sleep, and the underlying metabolic loop that drives most chronic disease.
+Here is what the 2026 evidence actually shows, trial by trial.

 🔑 Key Takeaways

-- GLP-1 receptors are expressed in the brain, gut, heart, kidney, and immune system, not just the pancreas.
+- GLP-1 receptors live in the brain, gut, heart, kidney, liver, and immune system.
 The drugs work on every tissue that has the receptor, which is why "weight loss" is just the most visible benefit.

-- The strongest non-weight benefit is the anti-inflammatory effect.
-Semaglutide drops CRP by roughly 40% in studies that controlled for weight loss, meaning the inflammation reduction is independent of fat loss.
+- Semaglutide drops CRP by roughly 40% in studies that controlled for weight loss, meaning the inflammation reduction is independent of fat loss.

-- Dementia and Alzheimer's risk drops 10 to 20% in 1-million-patient diabetic cohorts on GLP-1 vs other diabetes drugs (Nature Medicine 2025).
-However, the EVOKE+ trial of semaglutide for established Alzheimer's failed its primary endpoint.
+- Dementia and Alzheimer's risk drops 10 to 20% in 1-million-patient diabetic cohorts on GLP-1 vs other diabetes drugs.
+The EVOKE+ trial of semaglutide for established Alzheimer's failed its primary endpoint.
 GLP-1 may help prevent decline, not reverse it.

 - Depression evidence is mixed.
 Population data suggests modestly lower depression incidence on GLP-1, but the FDA still requires monitoring for mood changes and suicidal ideation in obesity-indication doses.